 Continuing on with the route, your next stop will be Kabah.
 You will have to turn right five km. out of Sayil at the “T” in the road.
 The roads are very well marked.
 Kabah is famous for its incredibly ornate “Palace of Chaac Masks” (Chaac is the Maya rain god).
 Also take a look at the two large figures on the back of this building.
 Entrance: $50 pesos.

 Just a few km. down the road is Uxmal.
 The most “manicured” of the sites and last stop in this route, Uxmal means “the thrice built city” with the colossal “Magician’s Pyramids”, impressive “Governor’s Palace”, intricate “Doves Temple” and the grand “Nuns Quadrangle”.
 Uxmal has a tourist center with shops, restaurants and bathrooms.
-Entrance: 188 pesos foreigners, 132 pesos Mexican nationals, including Light and Sound show (presently under maintenance).
+Entrance: $218 pesos foreigners, $154 pesos Mexicans.

 Don’t miss the Choco-Story chocolate museum, across from the archaeological site of Uxmal.